Aracki/python-intro/README.md

 1. `docker` & `docker-compose` installed.
 2. Create `aws-config.yml` in the root of the project based on the template given.

+## PyCharm settings

-3. PyCharm with docker's remote python interpreter set up.
+1. Set up docker's remote python interpreter
+2. After adding a new package to requirements.txt you will need to rerun container and restart PyCharm

 ## Deployment